WCRSyyc/diy-blinky-bot/BatBadge.md

 * Solder these wires to the centre of the brass brad.
 Let the solder cool for a few seconds and then test to make sure the solder job is secure by tugging gently on the wires.

-* Find another black wire.
+* Locate another black wire.
 Solder it to the other brass brad.
 Do this the same way that you just attached the first two wires, only this time you are only soldering a single wire.
 Test the wire to make sure it is soldered securely.

 ![switch with all wires soldered](pictures/level1-soldered-switch.png "Completed Switch")

-**Soldering Hints:** When soldering, remember to first preheat the soldering point with the soldering iron before bringing in the solder.
+**Soldering Hints:** When soldering, remember to heat the soldering point with the soldering iron before bringing in the solder.
 Hold the soldering iron at a low angle to the soldering point to provide sufficient contact for good heat transfer.
 Keep the soldering iron in place when you bring the solder in to the soldering point.
 Always return the soldering iron to its holder; **never** lay a soldering iron down on a worktable.

 ## **Assemble the Battery Holder**

-* Find the battery holder and two red wires.
+* Locate the battery holder and two red wires.
 Turn the battery holder upside down so the pins are exposed.

 * Using the wire wrap tool, attach **one** red wire to the **positive** pin (larger and square end) of the battery holder.
 Attach the second red wire to the **same** pin (positive).

 * Solder the red wires in place.
 (Very little solder is required for soldering pins.
-Remember to preheat the pin before soldering.)
+Remember to heat the pin before bringing in the solder.)

 ![battery holder with red wires](pictures/level1-battery-holder-plus.png "Red Wires soldered to positive post of battery holder")